Mohamed5550/Clean-Code-Book-Notes/Notes/Chapter 1.md

 - Martial artists don't all agree about the best martial art or best techniques
 - Students learn from one school and when they grow, they may learn from other masters, or found their own schools
 - None of these schools is absolutely right
-- There is a right way to practice a technique, but there is no best technique
+- There is a best way to practice a technique, but there is no best technique

 ## We Are Authors

 - The next time you read a code remember that you have readers to care about
-- Coding is 10:` reading to writing
+- Coding is 10:1 reading to writing
-- Because the ratio is so heigt, we need reading to be easy
+- Because the ratio is so high, we need reading to be easy
 - make the code easy to read to be easy to write

 ## The Boy Scout Rule